LindgeW/SemanticDependencyParsing/README.md

 # Graph-based Semantic Dependency Parsing

 This demo extends the syntactic biaffine parser for any graph-structured semantic dependency scheme, including directed cyclic or acyclic graphs.
 In semantic dependency graph, each word is allowed for multiple head nodes.
-As illustrated in Fig 1, “国内” is the argument of “专家” and at the same time it is an argument of “学者” .
+As illustrated in the following figure, “国内” is the argument of “专家” and at the same time it is an argument of “学者” .

 > Illustration
 ![sdp_demo](imgs/demo.png)
-<center>Fig 1.
-An example of Chinese semantic dependency graph.</center>

 > Dataset
 [SemEval-2016 Task9](https://github.com/HIT-SCIR/SemEval-2016)